frob/frob.github.com/content/posts/2019-12-16-startrek-tos-order.md

 ---
 title: A Suggested Order for Watching TOS with Your Kids
 date: "2019-12-16"
-description: Thirteen essential episodes of Star Trek: The Original Series, picked and ordered by a coworker who knows his Trek.
-A curated list for introducing your kids to the franchise.
+description: "Thirteen essential episodes of Star Trek: The Original Series, picked and ordered by a coworker who knows his Trek.
+A curated list for introducing your kids to the franchise."
 slug: startrek-tos-order
 ---